In Association with Amazon.com

 Salvatore Quasimodo (1901-1968)

 Italian poet, critic, and translator, who was awarded the Nobel Prize for Literature in 1959.
 Salvatore Quasimodo's works fall roughly into two periods, divided by World War II.
 His early poems were difficult with their metaphysical and complex imagery.
 In later works in his humanistic period he was more concerned with the contemporary history, social conditions, horrors of war, and the problems of human suffering.
 Many of his poems depict the landscape of Sicily.
-Quasimodo's Nobel Prize before Eugenio Montale's (1896-1981) stirred much debate in Italy.
+Quasimodo's Nobel Prize, which he received before Eugenio Montale (1896-1981), stirred much debate in Italy.

 Salvatore Quasimodo was born in Modica, a small town near Syracuse, Sicily, the son of Gaetano Quasimodo, a railway officer, and Clotilde Quasimodo (née Ragusa).
 His father's work took the family to Messina, where they arrived two days after the great earthquake of 1908.

 Quasimodo started to read and write at an exceptionally early age and show interest in Greek lyric poetry.
-When his parents felt that technical training would lead to a more practical career, Quasimodo was sent to technical schools in Palermo and Messina and then he moved in his teens to Rome, where he studied engineering at the Polytechnical Institute.
+When his parents felt that practical education would lead to a better life, Quasimodo was sent to technical schools in Palermo and Messina and then he moved in his teens to Rome, where he studied engineering at the Polytechnical Institute.
 He was fired from the department store La Rinascente for organizing a strike.
 Because of financial problems, he left the school without completing an engineering degree, but was qualified as a surveyor.
 For a period he worked for a construction firm.

 In 1926 Quasimodo was appointed to the government Civil Engineering Department.
 The new job took him to many differents parts of Italy.
 Eventually he returned to the south in Reggio Calabria, where he wrote his first poems.
 Quasimodo's brother-in-law, Elio Vittorini, who became a novelist, introduced him to the literary circles.
 Among his friends were Eugenio Montale, who won the Nobel Prize for literature in 1975, Giuseppe Ungaretti (1888-1970), and Alessandro Bonsati (1904-1984).

 After meeting Monsignor Rampolla del Tindaro, a Sicilian priest, Quasimodo began to learn Greek.
 His earliest poems appeared in magazines.
 His first collection, Acque e terre (Water and Land), came out in 1930, but it included poems written when he was eighteen.
-Two of the most famous works in the collection are 'Vento a Tindari' and the three-line 'Ed č subito sera': "Everyone stands alone on the heart of the earth / transfixed by a ray of sun: / and suddenly it's evening." (translated by Patrick Barron)
+Two of the most famous works in the collection are 'Vento a Tindari' and the three-line 'Ed è subito sera' (And Suddenly It's Evening): "Each of us is alone on the heart of the earth / pierced by a ray of sun: / and suddenly it's evening."
+(Complete Poems, p.
+29)

 During WW II, Quasimodo joined an anti-Fascist group, but he did not take an active role in the resistance movement.
 By mistake, Quasimodo failed to respond to his draft call and was declared a draft dodger.
 In 1943 he was briefly imprisoned at Bergamo.
 Quasimodo's silent outrage surfaced in 'Dalla Rocca di Bergamo Alta' (From the Fortress of Upper Bergamo), published in Giorno dopo giorno (1947): "For yourself, you spoke no words: / you were in the narrow circle: / and the antelope and heron stilled, / lost in a gust of malignant smoke, / talismans of a world scarce born."
-(The Selected Writings of Salvatore Quasimodo, edited and translated by Allen Mandelbaum, 1960) The antelope and the heron in the poem are precious memories of childhood in Sicily.
-They are wiped out by the bitter smoke of war. ('Salvatore Quasimodo: Dalla rocca di Bergamo alta' by Wallace Fowlie, in The Poem Itself, edited, and with an introduction, by Stanley Burnshaw, 1995)
+(The Selected Writings of Salvatore Quasimodo, edited and translated from the Italian by Allen Mandelbaum, Minerva Press, 1968, p.
+173) The antelope and the heron in the poem are precious memories of childhood in Sicily.
+They are wiped out by the bitter smoke of war. ('Salvatore Quasimodo: Dalla rocca di Bergamo alta' by Wallace Fowlie, in The Poem Itself, edited, and with an introduction, by Stanley Burnshaw, Harmondsworth: Penguin Books, 1995, p.
+327)

 Quasimodo's first wife Bice Donetti died in 1948, and he married in 1948 Maria Cumani, a dancer.
 They separated permanently in 1960.
 Cumani later acted in Paolo and Vittorio Taviani's I sovversivi (1967), Liliana Cavani's Galileo (1968), Franco Rubartelli's Veruschka (1971), Franco Rossi's Porgi l'altra guancia (1974), and other films.
 Quasimodo's daughter Orietta was born out of wedlock in 1935 to Amelia Spezialetti, whom he had first met in 1931.
 Quasimodo's love letters to the feminist writer Sibilla Aleramo (Rina Pierangeli Faccio, 1876-1960), who was engaged in affairs with many male writers, were published in 1983.

 Recurrent themes in Quasimodo's works are memories of childhood and the life and culture Sicily.
 He connects his impressions of the landscape to literary associations, and the cultural heritage from Greeks, Romans, Arabs, and other invaders.
 In the 1930s he became a leader of the "hermetic" poet with Montale and Ungaretti, abandoning realism.
 Hermetic poets were accused of obscurity.
 They were guided by listening to their own inner voice, and they often used difficult private symbolism.
-"Poetry, even lyrical poetry, is always 'speech,'" Quasimodo said in his Nobel lecture.
+"Poetry, even lyrical poetry, is always 'speech,'" Quasimodo stated in his Nobel lecture.
 "The listener may be the physical or metaphysical interior of the poet, or a man, or a thousand men."
-(Literature: 1901-1967, edited by Horst Frenz, 1999)
+(Nobel Lectures: Literature: 1901-1967, edited by Horst Frenz, Singapore: World Scientific, 1999, p.
+538)

 Selected works: